-One complementary approach could be to develop an analogous methodology to that of the Sampled Red List Index, which was designed to produce a better measure of species status and trends by accounting for taxonomic biases in the groups that have been fully assessed in the IUCN Red List (Baillie et al. 2008).
-Developing the Sampled Red List Index involved selecting a taxonomically representative set of species, conducting Red List assessments for those species that had not been assessed, and combining results for all of the selected species to produce a single measure (Lewis & Senior 2011).
+One complementary approach could be to develop an analogous methodology to that of the Sampled Red List Index, which was designed to produce a better measure of species status and trends by accounting for taxonomic biases in the groups that have been fully assessed in the IUCN Red List (Baillie et al., 2008).
+Developing the Sampled Red List Index involved selecting a taxonomically representative set of species, conducting Red List assessments for those species that had not been assessed, and combining results for all of the selected species to produce a single measure (Lewis & Senior, 2011).
 The equivalent for developing an estimate of global conservation area coverage would involve selecting a representative set of nations and then collecting the best available PA and OECM data to produce more accurate global indices.
 This would have similar benefits in terms of time and resources because data collection efforts would focus on a subset of countries.
-Just as importantly, producing this estimate based on a sample of data would not involve reporting results per country, so the analysis could use the latest and most accurate conservation area datasets without contradicting official data reported by governments.
+Just as importantly, producing this estimate based on a sample of data would not involve reporting results per country, so the analysis could use the latest and most accurate national conservation area datasets without contradicting official data reported by governments.
+Using such an approach would give additional insights on trends in global PA and OECM networks, alongside the existing official datasets countries maintain as part of their CBD commitments (UNEP-WCMC, 2019).
 Here we present the first step in producing such a sampled approach for future estimates of global conservation area coverage and representativeness, developing a framework to identify a representative set of countries, and a set of sampling units within them.

 Identifying a representative sample of countries, so that conservation area data from this subset can be used to estimate the extent to which the existing global PA and OECM network meets area and biodiversity targets, involves considering two sets of factors: drivers of conservation area establishment and drivers of biodiversity patterns.
 Establishment of conservation areas is influenced by a range of economic, political and social factors.
-For example, it is well known that conservation area coverage is higher on land of lower commercial value for agriculture or resource extraction (Loucks et al. 2008; Joppa & Pfaff 2009).
-Drivers of biodiversity patterns include latitude and elevation, as species and ecosystems show strong variation across these gradients (Gaston & Spicer 2013).
+For example, it is well known that conservation area coverage is higher on land of lower commercial value for agriculture or resource extraction (Loucks et al., 2008; Joppa & Pfaff, 2009).
+Drivers of biodiversity patterns include latitude and elevation, as species and ecosystems show strong variation across these gradients (Gaston & Spicer, 2013).
 Selecting a set of countries that best mirror these patterns is mathematically defined by the minimum set problem, so our framework is based on algorithms typically designed to solve these problems.
-This involves: selecting and mapping the features that influence conservation area extent and/or biodiversity pattern features; setting how much of each feature should be included in the sample, and; using complementarity-based algorithms to choose the best sets of countries that contain the specified amount of these features (Kukkala & Moilanen 2013).
+This involves: selecting and mapping the features that influence conservation area extent and/or biodiversity pattern features; setting how much of each feature should be included in the sample, and; using complementarity-based algorithms to choose the best sets of countries that contain the specified amount of these features (Kukkala & Moilanen, 2013).